MeetingLawyers/ios-sdk-legacy-sample/README.md

 # Migration to 4.0

 To migrate the SDK from versions 1.0.x, 2.0.x and 3.0.x to new version 4.0, yo must change all the references form `MediQuo.Result` to `MediQuoResult`

+# Uploading app to AppStore

+When you submit your app to AppStore you must mark the app uses IDFA identifier, then mark the options `Serve advertisements within the app`and `Attribute an action taken within this app to a previously servedadvertisement`.
+Finally you must select the checkbox at bottom of the page.
+Now you can submit your app.